 Sound too good to be true?
 Try Cogsy free for 14 days and see for yourself how easy (and automatic) inventory optimization can be.

 Get answers to the most commonly asked inventory optimization questions.

 Why is inventory optimization important?

-Inventory optimization is a key part of the inventory management process for any brand that is serious about growing and scaling their business.
-By optimizing different workflows within the inventory management process, brands can increase their revenue and save costs by running an efficient supply chain.
+Inventory optimization is a key part of the inventory management process for any brand that is serious about growing and scaling its business.
+By optimizing different workflows within the inventory management process, brands can increase their revenue and save costs via efficient supply chain planning.

 How do you optimize inventory?

-There are many steps involved in inventory optimization: setting supply chain KPIs, running ABC analysis, managing dead stock, improving inventory accuracy and warehouse management, automating processes with inventory management software… to name a few.
-Each business is unique and it is key to first have a solid understanding of the supply chain before identifying the main bottlenecks to optimize for.
+There are many steps involved in inventory optimization: setting supply chain and inventory management KPIs, running ABC analysis, managing dead stock, improving inventory accuracy and warehouse management, and automating processes with inventory management software (to name a few).
+Each business is unique, and it is key to first understand the supply chain before identifying the main bottlenecks to optimize for.

 What is inventory optimization in retail?

-Retail inventory optimization is the process of assessing the supply and demand for a product to stock the right amount of inventory.
-The goal of retail inventory optimization is to minimize carrying and maintenance costs, without impacting customer service and prompt shipping speed.
+Retail inventory optimization assesses the supply and demand for a product to stock the right amount of inventory.
+The goal is to minimize carrying and maintenance costs without impacting customer service and slowing shipping speeds.

 What is omnichannel inventory optimization?